ZTK-009/DroidRat_JE/README.md

 ### Disclaimer : This software is meant for educational purposes only.
-I don't feel responsible for any malicious use of the app.
 ```
 ██████╗ ██████╗  ██████╗ ██╗██████╗ ██████╗  █████╗ ████████╗             ██╗███████╗
 ██╔══██╗██╔══██╗██╔═══██╗██║██╔══██╗██╔══██╗██╔══██╗╚══██╔══╝             ██║██╔════╝